Next Start

 Cranking/Clicking

-As you turn your key in the ignition, your battery sends a current to your starter to get your vehicle going.
-If you have a hard time getting your car to start and hear clicking or excess cranking, it’s likely you have a battery issue.
+As you turn your key in the ignition or press the start button on the dashboard or key fob, your battery sends a current to your starter to get your vehicle going.
+If you have a hard time getting your car to start and hear clicking or excess cranking, you likely have a battery issue.

 Dim Headlights